ryanbae89/ryanbae89.github.io/01-about.md

   <img src="https://github.com/heybaebae/RyanBaeProfessionalPage/blob/master/images/msft-hackathon.jpg?raw=true" alt="drawing" width="300"/>
 </p>

-My name is Ryan Bae, and I am a data scientist and machine learning engineer currently based in Seattle, WA.
-My primary interest is in applied machine learning and deep learning, building backend infrastructure, and optimizing business operations and products.
+My name is Ryan Bae, and I am a data scientist/machine learning engineer currently based in Seattle, WA.
+My primary interest is in applied machine learning and natural language processing.

+I have been working as a data scientist at [Microsoft](https://www.microsoft.com/en-us/)'s CSX Data team since 2019, adding intelligence and AI to the services side of Windows OS.
+Areas of my work include the following:

+* Deriving business insights from customer feedback for Windows OS
+* Advancing in-house NLP knowledge by applying latest research techniques to customer feedback
+* Developing novel statistical methods for pattern-less personal data detection
+* Mentoring other early-in-career data scientists and interns

-I currently work as a data scientist at [Microsoft](https://www.microsoft.com/en-us/)'s COSINE (Core OS and Intelligent Edge) team, working on the Windows Feedback hub and Azure products.
-I am also finishing up my [Masters in Data Science](https://www.datasciencemasters.uw.edu/) program at University of Washington.
-I worked as a data scientist intern at the same COSINE team at Microsoft in summer of 2018.
-During the 2017-2018 academic year I also worked as a machine learning engineer intern at an AI startup called [Clobotics](https://www.clobotics.com/).
+I graduated from [Masters in Data Science](https://www.datasciencemasters.uw.edu/) program at University of Washington in 2019, during which I interned at the same team at Microsoft in summer of 2018.
+Earlier during my studies I also worked as a machine learning engineer intern at an AI startup called [Clobotics](https://www.clobotics.com/).

-Prior to becoming a data scientist I worked as a spacecraft propulsion engineer at [SSL](http://sslmda.com/).
+Prior to becoming a data scientist I worked as a spacecraft propulsion engineer at [Maxar (formerly SSL)](http://sslmda.com/).
 I got my Bachelor's and Master's in aerospace engineering from [UCLA](https://www.mae.ucla.edu/) and [Michigan](https://aero.engin.umich.edu/academics/graduate/mse/), specializing in rocket propulsion and computational fluid dynamics.
 During my graduate studies, I worked in the [Plasma Sciences and Technology Lab](https://pstlab.engin.umich.edu/) under Prof. John Foster.

 Please take a look at the [resume page](https://ryanbae89.github.io/resume/) for my complete professional and academic history.

-And Please take a look at the [projects page](https://ryanbae89.github.io/projects/) for detailed information on some of the data science/machine learning projects I've completed in the past.
+And Please take a look at the [projects page](https://ryanbae89.github.io/projects/) for a portfolio of some the data science/machine learning projects I've completed in the past (mostly academic).

 In my spare time I enjoy hiking and exploring the great outdoors that the Pacific Northwest has to offer.
 I am also an amateur guitar player, and have played in various groups ranging from acoustic/country to student jazz bands/combos at University of Michigan.
-Take a look at my [recreation page](https://ryanbae89.github.io/recreation/) for more information!
+Take a look at my [recreation page](https://ryanbae89.github.io/recreation/) for more information.